priyatam/emacs.d/README.md

 Two modes: Major and Minor.
 You can think of Major mode as a language-specific mode.
 Only one major mode is allowed at any point in time.
 Serveral Minor modes, on the other hand, can be active in a single Major mode.

+**nRepl**

+Most Clojure IDEs use a [network REPL](https://github.com/clojure/tools.nrepl) to connect to clojure projects.
+This ensures seamless interaction with local devs and remote devs.
+With Cider, you can simply open any .clj file from an existing leiningen project and run `M-x cider-jack-in`.

+An nrepl client, configured to the localhost and port, opens up.
+Now you're good to code.

 ## Commands